Most recently updated on October 16, 2021

 Utah is also 67 percent Mormon, although those numbers are slipping and Salt Lake County is now less than 50 percent Mormon.
 However, members of the Church of Jesus Christ of Latter-day Saints account for about 90 percent of the state Legislature.

 Utah has the youngest population of any state with a median age of 31 years.
-The next closest are Alaska and Texas at 35 years.
-Utah also has the highest birth rate at near 15 births per 1,000 residents.
+The next closest states are Alaska and Texas at 35 years.
+Utah also has the highest birth rate at nearly 15 births per 1,000 residents.